MicrosoftDocs/OfficeDocs-Enterprise-pr.zh-CN/Enterprise/powershell/cmdlet-references-for-office-365-services.md

 有关 Exchange Online PowerShell 的连接说明，请单击 "[连接到 Exchange Online powershell](https://go.microsoft.com/fwlink/p/?LinkId=396554)"。

 > [!NOTE]
-> 其他服务（例如，SharePoint Online、Skype for Business Online 和 Office 365 用户活动）的报告 cmdlet 可在 Exchange Online PowerShell 中获取。有关详细信息，请参阅 [Exchange Online 中的报告 cmdlet](https://go.microsoft.com/fwlink/p/?LinkId=691595)。
+> Reporting cmdlets for other services, for example, SharePoint Online, Skype for Business Online, and Office 365 user activity are available in Exchange Online PowerShell.
+For more information, see [Reporting cmdlets in Exchange Online](https://go.microsoft.com/fwlink/p/?LinkId=691595).

 ## <a name="sharepoint-online-powershell-cmdlets"></a>SharePoint Online PowerShell cmdlet